pzompa/PP5-TibetArtStore/TESTING.md

 | DELETE                        | Login Required                 | PASS        |
 |                               | (only the owner of the object) |             |

-## 1.6 Netative Testing
+## 1.6 Negative Testing
-For each of the 6 MODELS the relevant negative test were done for CRUD operation.
+For each MODEL the relevant negative test were done for CRUD operation.

 | CRUD Permission               | Negative Testing    | TEST Result |